CTXY/Retrieval_Augmented_Imputation/readme.md

 - **Pretraining Data for our Retriever**
 - **Checkpoints of our Pretrained Retriever**

-### Data Imputation Files
+### mvBench
+The mvBench dataset is constructed from three main data sources:

+ 1. WikiTables-TURL: This dataset is sourced from "TURL: Table Understanding through Representation Learning" by Deng et al. (2022).
+The original dataset is available in [its GitHub repository](https://github.com/sunlab-osu/TURL/tree/release_ongoing) under the Apache License 2.0.
+ 2. Show Movie and Cricket Players: These datasets are obtained from "RetClean: Language-Model Based Data Cleaning via Retrieval" by Ahmad et al. (2023).
+The original datasets are available in [its GitHub repository ](https://github.com/qcri/RetClean).
+ 3. Education and Business: These datasets are collected from the [Chicago Open Data Portal](https://data.cityofchicago.org/).

-Each dataset for Data Imputation includes the following files: **queries.tsv, qrels.tsv, collection.tsv, folds.json**
+After colleted the data, we process and anotate them to construct mvBench.
+Each dataset for Data Imputation in mvBench includes the following files: **queries.tsv, qrels.tsv, collection.tsv, folds.json**

  - **queries.tsv**: Lists tuples with missing values denoted by "N/A", each identified by a unique ID.
  - **qrels.tsv**: Contains query IDs, associated target tuple IDs, and their relevance scores.